docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 File.isEncodingAvailable (name)
 name

 String.
 The encoding name.
 Typical values are "ASCII," "binary," or "UTF-8."
-See "Fileand Folder-supported encoding names" on page 45.
+See :ref:`file-and-folder-supported-encoding-names`.

 Checks whether a given encoding is available.
 Returns true if your system supports the specified encoding, false otherwise.